hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 18-letteronly display all lines of the file starting with a letter

 file 19-AZ replaces all characters A and C from input to Z and e respectively

+file 20-hiago create a script that removes all letters c and C from input